Cereopsis

 This primitive southern Australian goose was once considered an aberrant shelduck.
 Males may be larger and heavier than females, but the plumage is similar in both sexes.
 The bill is black but has a greatly enlarged greenish-yellow cere.
 Legs are pinkish with black feet.
 Goslings are very attractive, being black on the upperparts with a broad white stripe down each side.

 They are somewhat sociable and nest in colonies, but the nests are well spaced and vigorously defended.
-In captivity pairs can be very aggressive to other fowl and the males often attack their keepers.
-Captive females, on the other hand, can become very tame.
+In captivity pairs can be very aggressive to other fowl and paired males often attack their keepers.
+Captive females on the other hand, when kept on their own, can become very tame.
 The males' call is a loud "ark, ark-ark, ark-ark," and the females make a low, piglike grunt.

 They are one of the most terrestrial geese, taking to water only if the goslings are threatened.
 Access to green feed is important in keeping these birds healthy.
 Incubation takes 35-37 days for the clutch of 3-7 eggs.